 - Share your inspiration.
 Creators need inspiration.
 Share with your followers what inspires YOU.
 Real life example: If you are inspired by the seasons, share a few great landscape shots.
 Better yet?
 Photograph your finished product in a spot that inspired you.

 - Tell customers what is going on in your personal life.
 Yes, you are a maker.
 But before that, you are a human.
 By sharing tidbits of your life on your social media networks, you connect with your customers on a different level.
+If you juggle young kids all day while working, so off a picture or two.
 Real life example: I have connected with and made several friends with strangers online whom read this blog all because we are caretakers of loved ones with cancer.

 - Introduce your employees.
 If you have employees, give them their 15 minutes of fame and introduce them on your social media.
 If you are a one person operation, it doesn’t mean you have to skip this one!
 Show off the mail carrier who pics up your packages, your husband or wife who runs to the store to grab something, or your kids who unpack your supplies.

 - Show your outgoing packages.
 Customers like what other customers like.
 So, don’t be bashful if you’ve got a big stack of outgoing packages.
 Snap a picture and share it on social media.
 Real life example: Take a peek at this Instagram post.